 A delayed lab sample or mishandled delivery isn’t just a minor hiccup; it can disrupt patient care and lead to unexpected, significant costs.
 As Mark Speight, COO at Caduceus Medical Logistics, notes in HPN, same-day medical delivery is like a hospital’s circulatory system; any disruption “can have severe consequences, costing both tears and treasure.”

 At Airpals, we've elevated tracking transparency with our innovative Sharable Tracking Page feature.
-Our customers can effortlessly generate secure, public URLs displaying essential shipment information such as pickup and drop-off addresses and real-time order statuses, without revealing sensitive details like names, phone numbers, or package contents.
+Our users can effortlessly generate secure, public URLs displaying essential shipment information such as pickup and drop-off addresses and real-time order statuses, without revealing sensitive details like names, phone numbers, or package contents.
 This helps healthcare teams privately inform labs, patients, and internal stakeholders with ease.

 Mistake #5: Not Verifying the Coverage Area of Your Medical Courier Company